mstocco/mariostoc.co/content/racereports/2023-ironman-70.3-victoria.md

 ![2023 IRONMAN 70.3 - Victoria](/assets/svg/ironman-70.3-victoria-natcwest-logo.svg)
 <p class="timestamp">May 28, 2023</p>

-This was my second time participating in this event.
+This was my second year participating in this event and my fourth time completing this distance.

 I hope you enjoy the read.

 <h3 style="margin:28px 0 4px 0;">SECTIONS</h3>
 <ul class="alt">